 - Remove all traces of sanding dust with a tack cloth or slightly dampened cloth

-- Ideally, bare wood should be treated with a mould and mildew cleaner to clean the wood and kill off any mould spores in the timber fibers that would regrow
+- Ideally, bare wood should be treated with an exterior wood, mould and algae cleaner, to clean the wood and kill off any dormant mould or algae spores in the timber that would simply regrow at a later date

-- If required, degrease the furniture with a cloth dampened with methylated spirit.
-This is a great way to remove oil, fat or grease stains that could otherwise spoil the finish
+- Degrease the furniture with a cloth dampened with methylated spirit.
+This is a great way to remove oil, fat or grease stains that could otherwise spoil the finish.
+This is essential for naturally oily hard wood furniture

 - As an option, treat the wood with a wood preservative to protect against mould, algae and insect attack.
-If using a water-based paint, its important to use a preservative that does not contain wax, oil or silicon as these will repel the paint and prevent it from adhering to the wood
+If using a water-based paint, it is important to use a preservative that does not contain wax, oil or silicon as these will repel water-based paints and prevent them from adhering to the wood

 - Stir the paint thoroughly before and periodically during application to ensure a consistent colour finish.
 Be sure to stir the bottom of the tin as this is where the heavier elements of the paint can sink and collect